 All rights reserved.

-Dakota's father gave her the nickname, "Bird", just moments after she was born.
-It's only fitting that she took flight in pursuit of her dreams.
+Her father gave her the nickname, "Bird", just moments after she was born.
+It's only fitting that Dakota took flight in pursuit of her dreams.
 Though faced with much adversity, she didn't quit.
-She pushed through.
-She kept dreaming and believing that she could.
+Despite the pain-filled duration, she pushed through.
+She kept dreaming, kept believing that she could.
 And so, she did...

-Simply put, Dakota keeps it "real" when she writes.
-Her narratives speak to the varying struggles women sometimes encounter in life.
-She is known to incorporate sensitive and taboo subject matters, most often highlighting self-acceptance, mental illness, addiction, infidelity & sexuality.
+Dakota's narratives speak to the real-life struggles of everyday women.
+She is known to incorporate sensitive and taboo subject matters into her works, most often highlighting issues with self-acceptance, mental illnesses, addiction, infidelity & sexuality.

 Got a lunch break?
 Lazy Saturday?
 Perfect- that's just enough time to finish a Dakota's Shorts™ title.
 Each story is wildly entertaining, and most can be read in about 30 minutes!

-When her marriage collapses, a teacher creates a secret life-style club and covert oasis for women like herself, who just need refuge from heartbreak.
+When her marriage collapses, Noel, an elementary school teacher, creates a secret life-style club for women like herself, who just need refuge from heartbreak.
 Will the secret club survive?
 If it does, who won’t?

-For a woman, there's nothing more crushing and painfully embarrassing, than constantly being asked if she's pregnant- when she isn't.
+For a woman, there's nothing more crushing and painfully embarrassing, than constantly being asked if she's pregnant- when she's not.
 Author, Dakota Jack, knows that all too well...